-Carol Perron welcomes the pony home.
-She is thrilled to see it come back to her childhood city.
+Carol Perron welcomes the ponies home.
+She is thrilled to see the carousel come back to her childhood city.
 Miraculously, the carousel comes home fully intact with all 20 ponies and 2 chariots.
 It still retains it's original park paint which Carol lovingly preserved.
 It also boasts newly painted art panels and new wood decking.
 It is ready for operation.

 Local benefactor Bud Ford steps forward and generously donates $200,000 to the building fund.
 The location in the new Memorial Plaza is approved by the city and construction begins.
 Fundraising continues throughout the year as construction progresses.

 The carousel opens to much fanfare and free rides for all thanks to Idaho Central Credit Union.
 Over 1800 riders ride the first day!

 Special thanks to the many people and organizations who supported the carousel over the years.
 From $1 donations to large donations it all helped Make the Dream a Reality.